 Lothar Von Trotha gave the following order: ‘within the German borders every Herero, with or without a gun, with or without cattle, will be shot.’

-The German soldiers mowed down men, women, and children, and then went ahead to drive thousands of them into the Kalahari Desert, where about 90% of them died of thirst and starvation, under the intense desert heat.
+The German soldiers mowed down men, women and children, and then went ahead to drive thousands of them into the Kalahari Desert, where about 90% of them died of thirst and starvation, under the intense desert heat.
 The war between the Herero/Nama and the Germans was known as the “Battle of Waterberg.”

-The same attack and decimation of the Herero people were visited on the Nama people in present-day Southern Namibia.
+The same attack and decimation of the Herero people was visited on the Nama people in present-day Southern Namibia.
 After over four years of aggressive murdering and genocide, the Germans had killed three quarters of the Herero people, and half of the Nama people.

 Other accounts of the genocide said that the Germans hanged many of the Herero and Nama people from trees.
-They sealed off the watering holes and forcefully prevented those who survived the desert heat from returning to their land.
+They sealed off the watering holes, and forcefully prevented those who survived the desert heat from returning to their land.
 Many other survivors were imprisoned in concentration camped, and this led to them dying either by disease or exhaustion.

-These atrocities, for many decades, have been denied by the German government, even though they accepted their genocide of the Jews and paid reparations.
-The Germans refused to accept the incidents of 1904-1908 as a genocide because it would then implicate them and other European powers who have denied their genocidal acts in other parts of Africa.
+These atrocities, for many decades have been denied by the German government, even though they accepted their genocide of the Jews and paid reparations.
+The Germans refused to accept the incidents of 1904-1908 as a genocide, because it would then implicate them and other European powers who have denied their genocidal acts in other parts of Africa.

-From 2001 up till 2017, representatives of the Hehero and Nama people have been filing lawsuits in the United States, against the German government and the Deutsche Bank, which financed their atrocities in Africa.
+From 2001 uo till 2017, representatives of the Hehero and Nama people have been filing lawsuits in the United States, against the German government and the Deutsche Bank, which financed their atrocities in Africa.
 The lawsuit was largely unsuccessful.